Saskatchewan Highway 21

-Highway 21 is a provincial highway in the Canadian province of Saskatchewan.
+Highway 21 is a provincial highway in Saskatchewan, Canada.
 It runs from Montana Secondary Highway 233 at the United States border at Willow Creek to Highway 950 / Highway 919 within the Meadow Lake Provincial Park.
 Highway 21 is about 715 km long.

 Along Highway 21's route, it intersects two interprovincial highways, provides access to multiple communities, crosses several large rivers, and travels through provincial parks.
 The highways include the Trans-Canada and Yellowhead while some of the larger communities are Maple Creek, Kindersley, Kerrobert, and Unity.
 Significant rivers include the Frenchman, South Saskatchewan, Battle, and the North Saskatchewan.
 It crosses the North Saskatchewan River via the Toby Nollet Bridge.
 Near the southern end, the highway provides access to Cypress Hills Interprovincial Park, which is Canada's first interprovincial park; towards the northern end, it travels through Bronson Forest Recreation Site, which has a thriving population of wild ponies; and the northern terminus is in Meadow Lake Provincial Park, which is Saskatchewan's largest park.